FAIRplus/the-fair-cookbook/content/recipes/applied-examples/nd4bb_matched.md

 ### Dataset description

-The AMR database (URL_TO_INSERT_TERM_762 https://fairsharing.org/search?fairsharingRegistry=Database)  consists of several nested static HTML (URL_TO_INSERT_RECORD_764 https://fairsharing.org/FAIRsharing.YugnuL)  pages.
-The informat (URL_TO_INSERT_TERM_763 https://fairsharing.org/search?recordType=model_and_format) ion is well structured, results are mainly quantitative numeric data, and for all compounds a complete set of data is available.
+The AMR database (URL_TO_INSERT_TERM_582 https://fairsharing.org/search?fairsharingRegistry=Database)  consists of several nested static HTML (URL_TO_INSERT_RECORD-ABBREV_584 https://fairsharing.org/FAIRsharing.YugnuL)  pages.
+The informat (URL_TO_INSERT_TERM_583 https://fairsharing.org/search?recordType=model_and_format) ion is well structured, results are mainly quantitative numeric data, and for all compounds a complete set of data is available.
 Thus, it should be easily linkable to other public sources (e.g. [PubChem](https://pubchem.ncbi.nlm.nih.gov/)) and a machine-readable data set should be easily created.

 To get a good understanding of the AMR dataset, the AMR metadata shall be extracted.
 The AMR metadata includes three types of metadata: structural metadata, administrative metadata, and descriptive metadata.
 The structural metadata describes the structure of the dataset, for examples, column names and/or IDs.
-Administrative metadata contains the author, organization, and other provenance informat (URL_TO_INSERT_TERM_765 https://fairsharing.org/search?recordType=model_and_format) ion.
-The descriptive metadata includes the procedure, usually protocols, in generating the experimental results (URL_TO_INSERT_RECORD_767 https://fairsharing.org/FAIRsharing.QlUiql) .
-The descriptive metadata is always stored in a free-text format (URL_TO_INSERT_TERM_766 https://fairsharing.org/search?recordType=model_and_format)  without data structure.
+Administrative metadata contains the author, organization, and other provenance informat (URL_TO_INSERT_TERM_585 https://fairsharing.org/search?recordType=model_and_format) ion.
+The descriptive metadata includes the procedure, usually protocols, in generating the experimental results (URL_TO_INSERT_RECORD-NAME_587 https://fairsharing.org/FAIRsharing.QlUiql) .
+The descriptive metadata is always stored in a free-text format (URL_TO_INSERT_TERM_586 https://fairsharing.org/search?recordType=model_and_format)  without data structure.

-{numref}`nd4bb-figure1` is an example of the simplified schematic workflow of FAIR (URL_TO_INSERT_RECORD_770 https://fairsharing.org/FAIRsharing.WWI10U) ification, which includes the extraction, the transformat (URL_TO_INSERT_TERM_768 https://fairsharing.org/search?recordType=model_and_format) ion, the annotation, the licensing and the identifier (URL_TO_INSERT_TERM_769 https://fairsharing.org/search?recordType=identifier_schema)  assigning process.
+{numref}`nd4bb-figure1` is an example of the simplified schematic workflow of FAIRification, which includes the extraction, the transformat (URL_TO_INSERT_TERM_588 https://fairsharing.org/search?recordType=model_and_format) ion, the annotation, the licensing and the identifier (URL_TO_INSERT_TERM_589 https://fairsharing.org/search?recordType=identifier_schema)  assigning process.
 Due to time constraint, we focussed on the extraction and annotation of structural metadata.
 The administrative and the descriptive metadata will be added in the future.

 ````{dropdown}
 :open: